IMPORTANT WARNING:

 If you experience any of the following symptoms, or those listed in the IMPORTANT WARNING section, call your doctor immediately:

 You should know that warfarin may cause necrosis or gangrene (death of skin or other body tissues).
-Call your doctor immediately if you notice a purplish or darkened color to your skin, skin changes, ulcers, or an unusual problem in any area of your skin or body, or if you have a severe pain that occurs suddenly, or color or temperature change in any area of your body.
-Call your doctor immediately if your toes become painful or become purple or dark in color.
+Call your doctor immediately if you notice dark or purple skin, ulcers, any unusual problem on your skin or body, sudden severe pain, or color or temperature change on your body.
+Call your doctor immediately if your toes hurt or turn purple or dark.
 You may need medical care right away to prevent amputation (removal) of your affected body part.

 Warfarin may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.